AllanKoder/CalgaryHacks2026/README.md

 ## Vector Search

-ReVibe uses **Google Gemini embeddings** via FastAPI to find semantically similar reflections.
+Reflect uses **Google Gemini embeddings** via FastAPI to find semantically similar reflections.

 ### How It Works
 1. When you create a reflection, it's sent to FastAPI